santinodaniele/First-project-Infovis/README.md

 and the variable for the radii is used for that axis.
 Make sure that the transformations are continuous and not in leaps."

+## Starting the application
+Python must be installed.

+With a Linux terminal, use the prompt to navigate to the folder containing the index.html file and type: <i><b>'python -m SimpleHTTPServer [porta]'</b></i>.

+With a Windows terminal, use the prompt to navigate to the folder containing the index.html file and type: <i><b>'python -m SimpleHTTPServer [porta]'</b></i>.

 ## Version of d3.js used
 The version of d3.js used is 5.16.0, the most recent to date. (https://d3js.org)